 We’re very happy to be working with Sandy, not just because of her vast experience working for the Metropolitan Police and the Northamptonshire force, but also because she brings a female perspective to our work in the field of licensing.

-But her experience in the Met extended as far as ‘front line’ service in Lambeth and Battersea and even undertaken public order and ceremonial duties as a mounted officer.
+But her experience in the Met extended as far as ‘front line’ service in Lambeth and Battersea and even undertaking public order and ceremonial duties as a mounted officer.
 Let’s face it, if she can handle a rowdy crowd and keep a frisky horse under control, then she can deal with anything the licensing sector can throw at her.

-Sandy spent nine years as a police licensing officer in Westminster Borough, overseeing licence applications, making compliance visits, providing crime prevention and pre-application advice, conduction enforcement actions and representing the police at licensing hearings.
-Among the long list of leading venues she has provided with sound advice are world-renowned Annabel’s club in Berkeley Square (including a testing location change) and the Criterion Group during its £400 million Leicester Square hotel and nearby nightclub development.
+Sandy spent nine years as a police licensing officer in Westminster Borough, overseeing licence applications, making compliance visits, providing crime prevention and pre-application advice, conducting enforcement actions and representing the police at licensing hearings.
+Among the long list of leading venues she has provided with sound advice are world-renowned Annabel’s club in Berkeley Square (including a challenging location change) and the Criterion Group during its £400 million Leicester Square hotel and nearby nightclub development.

-“My training resulted in an improved awareness of forensic preservation, whereby more crime scenes were correctly preserved prior to police arrival, improved confidence in the use of force for door staff and improved relations between venues, their staff and the police.
+“My training resulted in an improved awareness of forensic preservation, whereby more crime scenes were correctly preserved prior to police arrival, there was improved confidence in the use of force for door staff and improved relations between venues, their staff and the police.
 I was awarded a Borough Commander’s commendation for commitment, professionalism and meritorious services towards the reduction in crime related to the nighttime economy for my work.”

 Sandy switched from London to Northamptonshire in 2018 and for the last four years has been licensing officer responsible for more than 2,000 licenced premises in the west of the county – including Northampton itself and all licensed premises within the Silverstone Race Circuit.